The last few weeks have been insane, made more so by my emotions of anger and guilt that have surfaced around money.

 The money meditations in the course helped me build a relationship with money and start having a conversation with money so I could talk to money often.

-Through these meditations, I got to feel the pain I carried in my body, and I got to scream and shout at money and forgive money at a subconscious level.
+Through these meditations, I got to feel the pain I carried in my body, scream at money, shout at money and forgive money at a subconscious level.

-As I built this relationship with money, I started to trust myself – so that even when it feels like money isn’t showing up the way I want it to, I know I’ll be fine and that I’m powerful enough to get the things I want and desire anyway.
+As I built this relationship with money, I started to trust myself.
+Even when it feels like money isn’t showing up the way I want it to, I know I’ll be fine and that I’m powerful enough to get the things I want and desire.

 How has your relationship with your parents or family impacted your relationship with money?